gilramir/argparse/README.md

 * "--no-verify": the field name is NoVerify

+The fields for switch or positional arguments can be of the following types:

+* bool - For a switch, if the switch is present, the value is set to true.

+* string

+* int

+* []string - indicates a switch is accepted more than one, or a positional argument can be appear more than once.

 The Destination interface requires a Run() method.
 It receives a slice of Destination objects, which are the Destinations for any parent ArgumentParsers.
 If there is only one ArgumentParser object (no sub-commands), then this slice will be empty.